deytalytics/dataproductpoc-docs/dp-poc.md

 1. The ports can be built out as REST API endpoints, database or queue connections
 2. The data pipeline that moves data between the layers can just be executed as sql statements.
-For REST APIs, we will demonstrate the ability to POST transformation sql so that new datasets can be created dynamically.
+We will demonstrate the ability to POST transformation sql so that new datasets can be created dynamically.
-For non-Rest APIs, standard data pipelining software can be used e.g. Azure Data
 3. We will upload countries and continents files via the input data port and load these into relational tables
 4. We will also stream countries and continents data into a queue in the input data layer.
-7. The metadata that can be retrieved via the discovery port can similarly be held in a relational database
+7. The metadata that can be retrieved via the discovery port will be stored in a relational database so can also be accessed via standard SQL queries
-8. If fine grained authorisation is required then a security database can also be within the data product that specifies permissions for particular datasets delivered by the data product.
+8. A dataset authorisation database will link users to roles and roles to datasets.
+These dataset authorisation permissions will be implemented as grant policies against the target datasets held in the dataset database, thus preventing unauthorised access by users who directly query this information.
-9. The data product is code+data.
-To ensure consistent builds on multiple cloud platforms it will be containerised using Docker
+9. To ensure consistent builds on multiple cloud platforms the code will be containerised.
+For the PoC, we will rely on the Azure App Service container.
+For local deployment, we will use Docker.

 ## What will be proved?

-For our PoC we have decided to concentrate on a REST API as the easiest data product type to try to build first.
-There is also some work done on producing a GraphQL API as well as, but less has currently been implemented.

-That a REST API can be:-
+We will prove that a data product can:-
-1. Deployed to a cloud platform (Azure App Service)
+1. Be containerised and deployed to a cloud platform (Azure App Service)
-2. Can provide metadata & docs via a discovery port.
+2. Provide metadata & docs via an API endpoint and a relational database.
 Metadata can also be exported from the relational database.
-3. Can provide the data pipeline sql as an output so a user knows what transformation has been applied.
+3. Provide the data pipeline sql as an output so a user knows what transformation has been applied.
-3. Can accept source files in both CSV & JSON format into an input data port
+4. Can accept source files in both CSV & JSON format into an input data port
+5. Be triggered to pull in source datasets from an Azure Data Lake via a Databricks SQL warehouse.
-4. Can accept messages into a queue via an input data port
+6. Can accept messages into a queue via an input data port
-4. Can accept a data dictionary (aka schema) that defines the source files into an input data port
+7. Can accept a data dictionary (aka schema) that defines the source files into an input data port
-5. Can transform the source files/messages into datasets
+8. Can transform the source files/messages into target datasets using a pipeline.sql script injected into an input data port
-6. Can store the datasets in a queue, file or relational database table
+9. Can store the target datasets in a queue, file or relational database table
-6. Can provide the datasets in more than 1 format (JSON or CSV) to the output data port
+10. Can provide the target datasets in more than 1 format (JSON or CSV) to the output data port
-7. Can be secured via basic authentication and authorisation also be imposed to prevent authenticated users who don't have permission to access a particular data set from doing so.
+11. Can be secured via:-
+   * user authentication
+   * data product authorisation
+   * target dataset authorisation
-8. That the target data can be securely consumed by a client application e.g Power BI or Python code.
+12. That the target data can be securely consumed by a client application e.g Power BI or Python code.
+13. That the data, metadata and pipeline and schema files can be maintained by a mockup of a data product admin website
+14. That data products can be discovered via a mockup of a data marketplace.

 This should be sufficient to prove the concept.